Huntington's Disease: Causes and Caretaking

 Huntington's disease is a condition where the cells in specific areas of the brain are gradually destroyed over time.
-It is an inherited, progressive disorder with complications affecting movements, mood and memory.
-In fact, the child of a person with Huntington's disease has a 50% chance of inheriting the gene that causes this disease.
+It is a rare inherited, progressive disorder with complications affecting movements, mood and memory.
+Roughly 30,000 Americans live with Huntington’s disease, which is caused by an inherited defect in a single gene.
+While everyone possesses the gene, which is responsible for the disease, the quality which allows the disease to expand is inherited and passed along from generation to generation.
+Thus, the child of a person with Huntington's disease has a 50% chance of inheriting the gene that causes Huntington’s disease.
 There is currently no cure.

-Today, there are approximately 30,000 symptomatic Americans and more than 200,000 at risk of inheriting the disease.
-Huntington’s disease usually affects patients in the prime of their lives, between the ages of 30-50, and the impact on the family can be immense.
+Today, more than 200,000 people are at risk of inheriting Huntington’s disease.
+This disease usually affects patients in the prime of their lives, between the ages of 30-50, and the impact on the family can be immense.
 As with other movement disorders, the stages of the disease get progressively more debilitating over time, with specific symptoms including:

 - Rapid, jerky movements

 - Difficulties with speech, swallowing, balance, and walking

 - Loss of mental abilities and memory; confusion and inability to concentrate

 - Emotional changes: mood swings, irritability, depression, anxiety, anger, or social withdrawal

 - Weight loss